hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/290_055_alasinga.md

 everything will prosper.

 . . .
-In translating the Suktas, pay particular attention to the Bhâshyakâras (commentators), and pay no attention whatever to the orientalists.
-They do not understand a single thing about our Shâstras (scriptures).
+In translating the Suktas, pay particular attention to the Bhāshyakāras (commentators), and pay no attention whatever to the orientalists.
+They do not understand a single thing about our Shāstras (scriptures).
 It is not given to dry philologists to understand philosophy or religion. . . .
-For instance the word Ânid-avâtam in the Rig-Veda was translated — "He lived without breathing".
-Now, here the reference is really to the chief Prâna, and Avâtam has the root-meaning for unmoved, that is, without vibration.
+For instance the word Ânid-avātam in the Rig-Veda was translated — "He lived without breathing".
+Now, here the reference is really to the chief Prāna, and Avātam has the root-meaning for unmoved, that is, without vibration.
 It describes the state in which the universal cosmic energy, or Prana, remains before the Kalpa (cycle of creation) begins: vide — the Bhashyakaras.
 Explain according to *our*